dartmouth-cs52-17S/lab4-jjanelee97/README.md

 ## What worked and didn't

 Mapping Redux state to props was difficult to understand coming from lab 3.
 I think getting the posts to fetch and onBlur were the most difficult part.
-Deleting was pretty easy to implement beacuse it was a simple axios call, but the editing states for each of the fields in the post had a lot of functions.
+Deleting was pretty easy to implement because it was a simple axios call, but the editing states for each of the fields in the post had a lot of functions.
 If I had more time, I would have liked to find a way to condense the code in Post.js.

 ## References
 http://stackoverflow.com/questions/28889826/react-set-focus-on-input-after-render